Geoje POW camp: Capture of General Dodd (7–10 May 1952)

 The release hour was advanced to 20:00 since so much time had been consumed in translating and discussing the changes.
 At 21:30 Dodd walked out of Compound 76 and was immediately taken to a place where he could be kept incommunicado.

 The seizure of Dodd in itself was no meaningful victory, it was only when the Communists skilfully used Dodd as a pawn and then backed his capture with the threat of a mass breakout that they were able to win their demands so successfully.
-Despite the fact that there were over eleven thousand armed troops supported by tanks and other weapons and despite the instructions from Ridgway and Van Fleet to employ force if Dodd was not freed, the Communists vere victorious.
+Despite the fact that there were over 11,000 armed troops supported by tanks and other weapons and despite the instructions from Ridgway and Van Fleet to employ force if Dodd was not freed, the Communists were victorious.
 What had begun as a military problem to be solved by military means became a political problem settled on the prisoners' terms.
 The Communists had seized the initiative and never relinquished it.
 They successfully blocked the use of force and won a formidable propagandistic victory.